 In 1997 when I took the practical part of the manicurist examination in California, the state board required all the acrylic nail practical tests to be done with a number 4 nail brush which is about the size of a chopstick we get from a take-out Chinese restaurant.
 Apparently, the California state board of cosmetology thought all the people who took the exam need to know how to do basic acrylic nails.

-I had to practice with this small size brush until I could do a decent acrylic nail set so I can pass the test.
+I had to practice with this small size brush until I could do a decent acrylic nail set so I could pass the test.

 And that was the last time I used small brushes for acrylic nails.

-But from practicing acrylics using a small nail brush, I learned so many valuable skills about the acrylic nail application that I can later apply them using with bigger nail brushes.
+But from practicing acrylics using a small nail brush, I learned so many valuable skills about the acrylic nail application that I could later apply them using with bigger nail brushes.

 So if you want to start developing your acrylic nail skills, there are acrylic nail kits for beginners.
 These kits often have a smaller nail brush which can be #3 to #6.